Cairhiin/DataLogger/README.md

 # DataLogger

-Welcome to the DataLogger!
-An application to log database and url activity
+Welcome to DataLogger!
+An application to log database and url activity.

 ## Prerequisites